Common IT Issues for Small to Mid-Sized Businesses

 Gloom and doom, for sure—but the consolation is that there are cost-effective approaches to cybersecurity, and they often are bundled in with outsourced IT management services.
 This solution can solve many growth-related issues, and it’s worth investigating.

-The pervasiveness of technology into everyday life means that your employees might actually have newer and faster personal productivity tools than what’s sitting on their office desks.
+Technology’s pervasiveness into everyday life means that your employees might have newer and faster personal productivity tools than those sitting on their office desks.
 What’s more, they probably want to use those tools to connect to your infrastructure.

 The role of IT is moving up in the ranks of business.
 It’s integral to all areas of operation.
 If you haven’t gotten this clear message from your technology crystal ball yet, take this to heart: It’s time for an alignment.